An Everlasting Covenant

 In order to understand this subject, we first need to understand what a covenant is.
 So then, what is a covenant?
 A covenant is an agreement, it’s pact, that is made between individuals, or groups of individuals.
 Marriage is a covenant.
 It’s an agreement between husband and wife.
 And what is the agreement based upon?
 Well, it’s based upon promises.
 I promise to love and be loyal to you, and you promise to love and be loyal to me.
 That’s pretty much exactly what a covenant is, that God makes.
 It’s an agreement, to KEEP, certain promises.
 To DO what we’ve promised to do.

 Are our promises, obligations?
-Well of course they are.
+Of course they are.
 Do our promises, regulate our actions, and our behavior?
-Well of course they do; At least they do if we KEEP our promises!
+Of course they do; At least they do if we KEEP our promises!

 Do you know what the bible definition of a “law” is?
 In the old testament, the word “law” means a precept or statute.
 In the new testament, a “law” is a principle, regulation.
 Are the promise that we make, “laws” by which we live?
 Of course they are.
-Our promises are all of those things listed as definitions, of what a “law” is.
-Our promise regulating principles by which we have agreed to live.
+Our promises are all of those things that a “law” is.
+Our promises are principles by which we have agreed to live.
 Our promises are precepts which control our behavior.

 The Meaning of “Everlasting”